gaehlerm/SoftwareEngineering/README.md

 Good code is not fancy, good code is not complex and it’s not necessarily short.
 Good code is simple.
 It is as simple as it gets.
 Reading good code is not like reading Shakespeare.
 It’s ... it’s rather like watching Donald Trump...
 Knowing only 1000 different words is great if you are a politician.
 Everyone understands him.
 Even as people are tired, they like watching him on TV.
 I’m sometimes embarrassed because of my lousy English.
 But writing these lines is really cheering me up.
 Most people reading this book are not native English speakers neither and therefore my somewhat limited language may actually help with that respect.
 It makes it easier to understand.
 And with code it’s fairly similar.
 Simple code is good because it's easy to understand.

 Good code uses only the bare minimum of syntax that a programming language offers.
 It is great if you don’t know a programming language too well.
 You don’t fall into the trap of using fancy but useless features.
 Don’t learn programming languages.
 Learn programming.
-Unless you work for google on some other company working on highly specialized code, you will never need these gimmicks.
+Unless you work for google on some other company working on highly specialized code, you will never need all the gimmicks some programming languages offer.

+// somehow I'm not happy with the transition here.
+Is there some other way to change the topic?

 Of course, we are not politicians.
 We are software engineers.
 What we write has to be absolutely correct.
 Unlike politicians, we have responsibility.
 If we make mistakes, air planes may crash.
 People may die!